 When to Hang Trail Cameras: Summer Buck Inventory Guide

-Early July is the window to hang trail cameras for summer buck inventory — velvet bucks are on predictable bed-to-feed patterns.
+July through late August is the trail camera window for summer buck inventory — velvet bucks on predictable bed-to-feed patterns.
 Where and how to set up.

-Here's why the July window matters, where to hang cameras, and how to turn a card full of velvet photos into an actual buck inventory.
+Here is why the summer window matters, what each part of it gives you, where to hang cameras, and how to turn a card full of velvet photos into an actual buck inventory.

-Two things line up in July that don't line up any other time of year.
+Two things line up in July and August that don't line up any other time of year.

 Antlers are readable.
 Velvet growth accelerates through June, and by mid-July most bucks are carrying 70–80% of their final frame.
 Points are countable, spread is judgeable, and character traits — a kicker, a split brow, a weak side — are already visible.
-A buck you photograph on July 10 looks enough like his October self that you can track him as an individual all the way to season.
+By mid-August the frame is essentially finished: what you photograph now is what you will see through your sight window in October.

 Bucks are patternable.
 Summer bucks live a boring, repeatable life: bed in the same shady cover, walk the same edge to the same food source, repeat.
 Bachelor groups feed in bean fields and clover plots in daylight, often hitting the same corner within the same half-hour window for weeks.
 That predictability collapses in September when bachelor groups break up and testosterone rewires everything — so the photos you get now are the cheapest intel you'll collect all year.

-Hang cameras in the first two weeks of July and let them soak.
-You'll have a working inventory by August and trend data by the time velvet peels.
+Early July.
+The best time to start.
+Antlers are readable but still growing, so you get both an inventory and a growth curve — you watch each buck's frame finish across six weeks.
+Hang cameras in the first two weeks of July and you will have a working inventory by August and trend data by the time velvet peels.

 Summer placement is about food, water, and the routes between them — not the rut sign you'll chase in November.